-Incisional hernia refer to abdominal wall hernia at the site of previous surgical incision.
+Incisional hernia refers to abdominal wall hernia at the site of a previous surgical incision.
 It is a type of ventral hernia.
 Midline incisional hernias are more common than other sites.
-It can be definite hernia with all the hernia components of defect, sac and content.
+It can be a definite hernia with all the hernia components of the defect, sac, and content.
 Or, it can be a weakness of the wall with shallow sac and occasional bulge of content.
 It is a common surgical problem.
 Surgeons are often asked to evaluate patients with incisional hernias as they can often be symptomatic to patients.
-The classical presentation is a bulge with positive cough impulse at the site of incision.
+The classical presentation is a bulge with a positive cough impulse at the site of the incision.
 Complicated incisional.
 Patients with incisional hernias are also at risk for incarceration, obstruction (if the content is bowel), or strangulation.
-This article reviews assessment and management principles of incisional hernia.
+This activity reviews the assessment and management principles of incisional hernia.

 Incisional hernias can occur after any abdominal surgical procedure where the abdominal wall is incised.
-Incisional hernia have also been reported after traumatic abdominal wall injuries.
-Incisional hernias develop because of failure of the abdominal wall to close properly.
+Incisional hernia has also been reported after traumatic abdominal wall injuries.
+Incisional hernias develop because of the failure of the abdominal wall to close properly.
 Despite advancements in techniques for abdominal wall closure the incisional hernia rate following laparotomy is as high 15% to 20%.
 Although research is ongoing for the ideal closure methods to prevent incisional hernias, and recent guidelines have been published, surgeons are still often faced with incisional hernias.
-Reasons of failure to close properly include: patients related factors, disease related factors, and technical factors.
+Reasons for failure to close properly include: patients related factors, disease-related factors, and technical factors.

-- Patient related factors that impair proper wound healing and affect strength of the new tissue to support the abdominal wall increase the incidence of incisional hernia.
-Systemic chronic diseases like DM, renal failure, obesity, smoking, and malnutrition conditions; or systemic long term medications intake like steroids and immunosuppressant increase the likelihoods of developing incisional hernia.
+Patient-related factors that impair proper wound healing and affect the strength of the new tissue to support the abdominal wall increase the incidence of incisional hernia.
+Systemic chronic diseases like DM, renal failure, obesity, smoking, and malnutrition conditions; or systemic long term medications like steroids and immunosuppressants increase the likelihood of developing an incisional hernia.
 Morbid obesity is a common associated risk factor.

-- Disease related factors including incision site, timing and urgency of procedure, complications, and the underlying disease play important role in the occurrence of incisional hernia.
+Disease-related factors including incision site, timing, and urgency of procedure, complications, and the underlying disease play an important role in the occurrence of incisional hernia.
 Emergency surgeries, midline incisions, infection, and acute abdominal surgeries are associated with a higher incidence of incisional hernia development.
-Wound infection in particular is a common associated risk factor with incisional hernia.
+Wound infection, in particular, is a commonly associated risk factor with incisional hernia.

 The exact pathophysiologic mechanism for development for an incisional hernia is not clearly known.
 It is believed to be multifactorial.
 Associated factors like technical factors, including those relating to suturing techniques of the fascia, disease factors, and patient factors contribute to the occurrence of an incisional hernia.
 Intimate edge to edge fascial healing is necessary to provide the strength of fascia against the development of hernia.
-Presence of gaps between the two healing edges that will be filled with healing scar predispose for incisional hernia.
-These gaps or poor healing sites can be caused by the above risk factors in variable combination.
+The presence of gaps between the two healing edges that will be filled with healing scar predisposes for incisional hernia.
+These gaps or poor healing sites can be caused by the above risk factors in variable combinations.
 Chronically increased intraabdominal pressure predisposes more weak areas to develop hernias.

 Non-midline incisional hernias are less common.
 Pathophysiologically, improper healing in more than one layer of the abdominal wall is required before hernia can fully develop.
-Less obvious or not well defined hernias may develop from weakness in one layer of the three abdominal muscles.
+Less obvious or not well-defined hernias may develop from a weakness in one layer of the three abdominal muscles.
 Recognizing and treating this entity might be challenging.
-But, they not predispose to the classical complications of incarceration, obstruction or strangulation.
+In addition, a ventral hernia can predispose the patient to the classical complications of incarceration, obstruction or strangulation.

-Incisional hernias are often noticed as a protrusion of the abdominal wall at the site of incision from previous abdominal surgery.
-This is typically more pronounced with increase intraabdominal pressure.
-Symptoms can range from no symptoms to discomfort, pain of symptoms of complications like bowel obstruction and or strangulation.
+Incisional hernias are often noticed as a protrusion of the abdominal wall at the site of the incision from previous abdominal surgery.
+This is typically more pronounced with increased intraabdominal pressure.
+Symptoms can range from no symptoms to discomfort, pain, or symptoms of complications like bowel obstruction and or strangulation.
 In most people, hernias limit patients' physical activities either due to the associated symptoms or as a precaution to avoid worsening.

-Physical exam involves abdominal palpation.
-In most of the cases hernial content can be palpated.
+The physical exam involves abdominal palpation.
+In most of the cases, hernial content can be palpated.
 Occasional the edges of hernial defect can be felt and the size can be estimated.
-Planing for surgical approach can be discussed with the patient on that visit.
+Planning for a surgical approach can be discussed with the patient on that visit.
 Although most cases of an incisional hernia are diagnosed with a history and physical, imaging is sometimes warranted like in early stages, obese patients, or complex cases.
-Computed Tomography (CT) scanning focused on the abdominal wall is not only helpful to confirm the diagnosis when it is not clear, but helps in planning the surgical approach and extent of repair.
+Computed Tomography (CT) scanning focused on the abdominal wall is not only helpful to confirm the diagnosis when it is not clear but helps in planning the surgical approach and extent of repair.

 Occasionally small incisional hernias are identified intraoperatively when the patients undergo another abdominal surgery.
 Incisions made at the same scar site or laparoscopic approach may show the fascial defects with occasional fat incarceration.

-Complete evaluation of incisional hernias include confirming the diagnosis, sizing the defect, identifying the herniated content, and assessing the abdominal cavity to plan the surgical treatment in complex hernias.
-CT scan imaging is a useful to obtain these details.
+Complete evaluation of incisional hernias includes confirming the diagnosis, sizing the defect, identifying the herniated content, and assessing the abdominal cavity to plan the surgical treatment in complex hernias.
+CT scan imaging is useful for obtaining these details.

 Several different types of meshes are available.
 Meshes are characterized as permanent vs. absorbable, and synthetic vs. biologic.
 Permanent synthetic meshes are commonly used.
-Absorbable meshes are used in contaminated or infected field.
-Biologic meshes can be used for the same reasons when longer standing support is needed and for other special indications.
+Absorbable meshes are used in the contaminated or infected field.
+Biologic meshes can be used for the same reasons when long-standing support is needed and for other special indications.

 In general, the fascial closure should be performed when the defect is 10 cm or smaller, and the closure augmented with mesh.
 If fascial closure cannot be achieved secondary to tension, other techniques such as component separation have been used.
 Details of the surgical repair are discussed in other articles.